 Our relationship with our father – in its presence or its absence – is one of the most important relationships in our lives.
 It is foundational in our youth and can echo through generations.

 Because kids are most directly impacted by a dad’s involvement – or his absence – it was a no-brainer for D3F to provide them with an opportunity to express how they feel about the relationship they have or wish they had with their dads.

 Who Can Submit a Video for Consideration?

-All students, 1st grade through college/university undergraduates, and Dad filmmakers are eligible to submit their short films/videos for D3F juror consideration for a nominal fee.
-Please note that FilmFreeway, the platform vendor used to accept online entries, requires kids to provide their student ID number when registering to submit a film/video.
+All students (1st grade through college/university undergrads) and Dad filmmakers are eligible to submit short films/videos (under 10 minutes) for D3F juror consideration for a nominal fee.
+Please note that FilmFreeway, the platform vendor we use to accept online entries, requires kids under 18 to get parental permission when registering to submit a film/video.

-Other adult independent filmmakers and studios may submit short or feature-length films/videos to D3F for an entry fee.
-Non-dad, adult entries will be considered for Festival screening and Atticus trophies only and are not eligible for Daddy Appleseed Fund cash awards (details below).
+Other independent (adult, non-student) filmmakers and studios may submit short or feature-length films/videos to D3F for a small entry fee.
+Non-dad, adult entries will be considered for Festival screening and Atticus Award trophies only and are not eligible for Daddy Appleseed Fund cash awards (details below).